 You’ll be able to see whether the freelancer had previously worked on projects similar to your own, and you’ll be able to assess their education level – but be careful not to discriminate against people based on their education, experience, or lack of one of these factors.

-Bear in mind that experienced freelancer may have learned the trade through efficient practice, and that the educated freelancer may not have had a lot of chances to show his vast knowledge in practice.
+Bear in mind that experienced freelancers may have learned the trade through efficient practice and that the educated freelancers may not have had a lot of chances to show their vast knowledge in practice.
 So, experience without formal education, and education without practical experience can both be effective – in the end, if you’re having trouble making a decision about such freelancers, ask for work samples and assign test tasks.
 Which brings us to the next point.

 - Ask for work samples

 You can ask developers for a code sample, in order to have something to discuss during the technical interview – you can ask them why they choose this solution, and not the alternative, and why.

 Writers usually have published articles online, so a simple google search may suffice, but you can ask them to send their most notable clippings directly to you.

 If you’re looking for designers, illustrators, or animators, they’ll likely be able to send a sample of their artwork.